-That’s one of the reasons why “token of affections” such as flower and gifts are particularly appreciated by women because they serve as the sign of the willingness of the male to invest.
+That’s one of the reasons why “tokens of affection” such as flowers and gifts are particularly appreciated by women because they serve as a sign of the willingness of the male to invest.

 It makes sense for women to care about affection because, albeit men are high in MPI, it can make genetic sense for a man to impregnate a woman and not care for the kid.